stephenreid321/stephenreid/app/markdown/coaching.md

 * holds up a mirror for you to see where you are part of your own problem
 * trusts that you can find the answers you need through the power of a challenging but compassionate exploration?

-If that resonates, read on&hellip;
+If that sounds appealing, read on&hellip;

 ### What is coaching?